khawkins98/EBI-Adaptive-content-model/_posts/2017-01-09-about-jobs.md

 - Social media/e-mail share
 - Explore the site
 - www.ebi.ac.uk/about
+outside: 8
+emotional: 5
 ---

 Draw viewers to EMBL-hosted job descriptions pages, and get people interested in working here by viewing career profiles, tech careers, research careers, and “visitor” opportunities.
 Ultimately we want to raise awareness about what it is to work here, get excited about working here, and pursue applying.